PAIDiPaidThis.com

 Why the price varies so much

-What you pay depends on how much medicine your pet needs and where you buy it.
+What you pay depends on how much medicine your pet needs, where you buy it and who owns the practice writing the prescription.
 For a one-off short course, the prescription fee might cost more than it saves.
 For ongoing treatment, such as lifelong heart or thyroid drugs, buying online again and again can save far more than the £21 fee each time.
-Practices also differ in how long a prescription lasts before a re-check is needed, which changes how often you pay.
-The real bills below show typical prescription fees so you can judge whether asking for a written script is worth it.
+Ownership matters too.
+The Competition and Markets Authority found that corporate-owned practices charge 18.3% more on average than independent ones, and vet prices overall rose 63% between 2016 and 2023, so the same prescription can cost noticeably different amounts depending on which chain, or lack of one, is behind the counter.
+Practices also differ in how long a prescription lasts before a re-check is needed, which changes how often you pay the fee at all, and regional overheads, staffing costs and local competition all feed into what a practice decides to charge.
+The real bills below show typical prescription fees so you can judge whether asking for a written script is worth it for your situation.

 How to pay less

-• Ask for a written prescription for any long-term medication and compare online pharmacy prices.
+• Ask for a written prescription for any long-term medication and compare online pharmacy prices before you agree to buy in-practice.

-• Check the prescription is valid for repeats, so a single fee covers several orders.
+• Check the prescription is valid for repeats, so a single fee covers several orders rather than one.

-• After September 2026, decline to pay more than the £21 capped fee.
+• After September 2026, decline to pay more than the £21 capped fee for writing the script.

-• Use a reputable UK online pharmacy that asks for a prescription, and factor in postage.
+• Use a reputable UK online pharmacy that insists on seeing a prescription, and factor in postage before comparing the total against the practice price.

 Common questions